-Dignitaries Anna Kennedy (OBE), Autism Ambassador for Outcomes First Group; Councillor Kathy Bance MBE, Mayor of Bromley; Colonel Robert Murfin TD DL, Deputy Lieutenant of Bromley; Jane Bailey, Director of Education LB Bromley and Anthony Comben, Chairman, London Children’s Flower Society and Roger Colvin, Group Chairman Outcomes First Group also lined up to applaud the students for their terrific achievement.
+Anna Kennedy (OBE); Councillor Kathy Bance MBE, Mayor of Bromley; Colonel Robert Murfin TD DL, Deputy Lieutenant of Bromley; Jane Bailey, Director of Education LB Bromley and Anthony Comben, Chairman, London Children’s Flower Society and Roger Colvin, Group Chairman Outcomes First Group also lined up to applaud the students for their terrific achievement.

 The Countess’s visit, as Patron of the London Children’s Flower Society (LCFS), followed the official presentation of a silver trophy by gardener and TV presenter David Domoney and Master of the Worshipful Company of Gardeners Paul Rochford at The LCFS Trophy Ceremony in the Livery Hall at London’s Guildhall last October.